A/N Welcome! This is my first story, a retelling of the film How to Train Your Dragon. I hope you enjoy it.

 "I doubt my mother would want me dwelling on the past, anyway.
 Hel, if she knew what I was doing with you...
 I think she might even be proud of me, in a way.
 Shooting down a dragon, and then befriending it instead of killing it?
 And flying with him, on top of that!"
 I stood up and stretched, pulling in a yawn in the process.
 "Speaking of which, Toothless, do you want to get into the air?
 It's a beautiful day and I figured we could try freefalling again, probably after checking to see if my dad's scouting boat is on its way back from Helheim's Gate."

-"You know, I'm really going to miss sleeping out here with you at night, bud.
+"You know, I'm really going to miss nights out here with you, bud.
 It's more comfortable sleeping in the cove than back home, but I know how my father gets when I'm out past sundown.
 It hasn't been much of an issue with him being gone," I said, buckling the saddle into place over the tailfin mechanism, "but when he gets back, I'll have to head home.
 I guess, with you hiding here now, we should consider ourselves lucky no one else seems to notice my absence, let alone care."

 "Then you shouldn't care, either."
 Either my mind was playing tricks on me or Toothless Cove was actually haunted, since what I heard was clearly someone's voice.
 It sounded not unlike my father's, booming and strong, but with a certain tenderness to it.
 I quickly looked around for another person, but it was obvious that Toothless and I were the only ones in the cove.

 "Well, that was...
 Interesting.
 Hearing random voices usually isn't a good sign, but I did have some trouble sleeping last night...
 Maybe I'm just hearing things.
 A nice, long flight should take my mind off of it."
 Toothless smiled at me and nodded before beckoning to the skies.
 With a smile myself, I hopped into the saddle and we were off like lightning.